 Chair, Knowledge Translation Committee, Canadian Cardiovascular Harmonization of National Guidelines Endeavour (C-CHANGE)

-Research InterestsCardiovascular health; Chronic disease and disability; Clinical exercise rehabilitation; High performance physiology; Pediatric health; Rehabilitation; Sport cardiology; Sports medicine
+Research InterestsCardiovascular health; Chronic disease and disability; Clinical exercise rehabilitation; High performance physiology; Indigenous health and wellness; Pediatric health; Rehabilitation; Sport cardiology; Sports medicine

 Dr. Warburton’s research focus is on clinical exercise rehabilitation and physiology.
 His goal is to enhance current knowledge of the effects that physical activity, exercise, and training have on heart function, performance, and health.
 His work spans a wide spectrum of participants, including elite athletes, children, the elderly, and patients with a chronic disease or disability.

 Dr. Warburton is the Chair of the Knowledge Translation Committee for the Canadian Cardiovascular Harmonization of National Guidelines Endeavour (C-CHANGE) and various international collaborations.
 He is also a Full Professor in the School of Kinesiology and Experimental Medicine (UBC), the Co-Director of the Physical Activity Promotion and Chronic Disease Prevention Unit (UBC), the Co-Director of the Physical Activity Line, and a Principal Investigator at ICORD.